sealuzh/cwb-chef-repo/README.md

     vagrant up
     ```

-5. Once the Chef Server completed provisioning (may take 5-10 minutes) with<br>
+5. Once the Chef Server completed provisioning (around 4' on a t2.small instance) with<br>
    `INFO: Report handlers complete`,<br>
    update the public IP of *chef-server* (assigned by your provider)
     * Automatic query